Ajay-T/shopify-ad-generator/README.md

   Built with React and Chakra UI, providing a clean and intuitive interface.

 - **Concurrent Launch**
-  The backend (FastAPI) and frontend (Vite) can be started with a single command using `concurrently`.
+  The backend (FastAPI) and frontend can be started with a single command using `concurrently`.

 ---